 AppleShare IP Woes

-I believe AppleShare IP is a very good product, however I am starting to think it doesn't like my Umax SuperMac S900 very much.
+I believe AppleShare IP (ASIP) is a very good product.
+However, I am starting to think that it doesn’t like my Umax SuperMac S900 very much.
 It all started when I obtained a copy of AppleShare IP 6.1, and the first thing I attempted to do was to install it on my S900 running Mac OS 9.
 AppleShare 6.1 refused to install, claiming that I needed Open Transport 1.3 or later, which all users of OS 9 currently have.
-This brought me to Apple's Tech Exchange looking for advice from other users.
-Most recommended that I have a Mac OS 8.1/8.5 volume on my machine, red flag the entire System Folder, then copy & paste all new extensions to Mac OS 9.
-That made a lot of sense, so I decided to do just that.
-I installed ASIP on my 8.1 volume, copied, and bingo, AppleShare IP 6.1 was working.

 The first thing I wanted to try out was the Windows File Sharing feature, which I had heard many good things about.
 Enabling Windows File Sharing took around 20 seconds; all I needed to do was put in my Workgroup & NetBIOS name, followed by a quick restart of the file sharing service.

 Now that my file server was up and running, I decided to start dumping the 2 GB download directory sitting on my main PC.
-It was easy as copy & paste, but four folders into copying I got an error on my Windows machine stating "the device you are copying to can no longer to be found."
-I swiveled over to my S900 with a big question mark over my head, and saw that my new server had crashed.
-No error, no warning, just locked.
+It was easy as copy & paste, but four folders into copying I got an error on my Windows machine stating “the device you are copying to can no longer to be found.”
+I swiveled over to my S900 with a big question mark over my head and saw that my new server had crashed.
+No error, no warning, it just locked.

-Upgrading to 6.3 did not help the problem, and I still found myself crashing, so I decided to place a call to Apple technical support, because their support online was getting me nowhere.
-I was greeted by "Scott" who tried to help me as much as possible, here is a transcript of our conversation.
+Upgrading to 6.3 did not help the problem, and I still found myself crashing, so I decided to place a call to Apple technical support because their support online was getting me nowhere.
+I was greeted by “Scott” who tried to help me as much as possible, here is a transcript of our conversation.

 Me: Hi Scott, I got a problem with AppleShare IP.